tdlib/td/example/python/README.md

 # TDLib Python example

-First you need to [build](https://github.com/tdlib/td#building) TDLib and copy built tdjson shared library to this directory.
+To run this example you need to [build](https://github.com/tdlib/td#building) TDLib and copy built tdjson shared library to this directory.

 Then you can run the example:
 ```